 So you want to use rolled steel in your project.
 If so, you may be wondering what type of rolled steel you should use.
 The terms “cold and hot rolled” refer to the industry names for steel formed at different temperatures.
-Today we’re going to discover the differences of hot rolled steel vs. cold rolled steel and the advantages that come with each.
+Today we’re going to discover the differences between hot rolled steel vs. cold rolled steel and the advantages that come with each.

 What is rolled steel?